 I’ve used this technique before to create Wakefy.com – and I think it yielded a fairly decent name.

-Brandable names & made up words
+Brandable names & entirely made up words

 It was found, as you’ve probably guessed, that almost all people would name the left shape “kiki” and the right shape “bouba”.